-Unigold's Neita concession covers a 22,616 ha area within the highly prospective Tireo Formation, a 75 kilometre wide series of volcanic and sedimentary rocks trending northwesterly through the island of Hispaniola.
+Unigold's Neita concession covers a 22,600-hectacre area within the highly prospective Tireo Formation, a 75 kilometre wide series of volcanic and sedimentary rocks trending northwesterly through the island of Hispaniola.
 The Tireo Formation hosts a number of promising gold and base metal targets, both in the Dominican Republic and Haiti.
-Over 5.0 million ounces of gold equivalent resources have been identified in the Tireo Formation in the past year.
+During 2013, over 5.0 M gold equivalent oz were defined in the Tireo Formation.